ZMI zPower Turbo 65W USB-C PD - Offers similar size reductions of a GaN charger, but at a fraction of the price

 - Xiaomi Mi 5/6

 Using a Moto G6 for testing we get normal charging rates.
-As no Quick Charge or compatible fast charging standard is supported that’s as fast as it goes.
+As no Quick Charge or compatible fast charging, the standard is supported that’s as fast as it goes.
 Still, the 12W is a good charge rate for a non-QC charger.

 Works well for all model Nintendo Switch in handheld/tabletop mode.